 “Brethren, I do not count myself to have apprehended; but one thing I do, forgetting those things which are behind and reaching forward to those things which are ahead.”

 Few of us possess notable powers of concentration.
 The reason for this lack is we do not live for a single purpose and clear goals.
 Our pursuits splatter all over the map.
-Paul was a man who incorporated purpose into his life.
+Paul was a man who incorporated definition into his life.
 He knew the destiny of his life.

 “But one thing I do”